src-its/ca-web/content/python_env-wrappers.md

 ### Premise of a wrapper/enviroment:

--The most basic form in essentially a function that is called within a function
+-The most basic form, essentially a function that is called within a function:
     -does not have to be in the same language
     -data formats must both be compatible with one another -Programs like SWIG can wrap programs for the use automatically